SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 * `v_name`

-Groups are also very helpful when it comes to accessing results or parameters in the trajectory, see below.
+*Location* and *full name* are relative to the root node, since a trajectory object (and single runs) is the root, it's *full_name* is `''` the empty string.
+Yet, the *name* property is not empty but contains the user chosen name of the trajectory.

-Note that if you add a parameter/result/group with `f_add_xxxxx` the (full name) you assigned to it will be extended by the *full name* of the group you added it to:
+Note that if you add a parameter/result/group with `f_add_xxxxx` the (full name) the full name will be extended by the *full name* of the group you added it to:

 >>> traj.parameters.traffic.f_add_parameter('street.nzebras')

 The *full name* of the new parameter is going to be `parameters.traffic.street.nzebras`.
-If you add anything directly to the *root* group, i.e. the trajectory object (or a single run), the group names `parameters`, `config`, `derived_parameters.trajectory`, `derived_parameters.run_XXXXXXX`, `results.trajectory`, or  `results.run_XXXXXXX` will automatically be added (of course, depending on what you add, config, a parameter etc.).
+If you add anything directly to the *root* group, i.e. the trajectory object (or a single run), the group names `parameters`, `config`, `derived_parameters.trajectory`, `derived_parameters.run_XXXXXXX`, `results.trajectory`, or  `results.run_XXXXXXX` will be automatically added (of course, depending on what you add, config, a parameter etc.).